Dungeons and Dragons Gift Guide (2021)

 Amazon – $30

 This could be considered the sequel to Xanathar’s Guide to Everything.
-Released on November 17, 2020, this rules expansion will be a hot commodity for experienced DnD groups.
-Check out our Tasha’s Cauldron of Everything Announcement for a breakdown of what is included.
+Released on November 17, 2020, this rules expansion will be a hot commodity for experienced Dungeons and Dragons groups.
+Check out our Tasha’s Cauldron of Everything Announcement and our Tasha’s Cauldron of Everything Review for a breakdown of what is included.

 Volo’s Guide to Monsters